 The verifier of the remote attestation must check the identity of the signer (MRSIGNER) before provisioning any secrets.
 The Intel SGX architecture does not verify the certificate chain when an enclave is instantiated.
-The hardware only verifies the enclave measurement (MRENCLAVE) and saves a hash of the ISV public key in the MRSIGNER field of the enclave signature structure.
+The hardware only verifies the enclave measurement (MRENCLAVE) and saves a hash of the ISV's public key contained in the enclave signature in MRSIGNER.
 This means that anyone can modify an enclave and re-sign it.
 Similarly, the verifier must also check the enclave attributes to prevent provisioning any secret to a debug enclave, for instance.